Is climate change happening?

 There is considerable evidence to suggest global warming is happening.
 Find out more below.

-The Earth’s climate has been in constantly changing since the beginning of time.
+The Earth’s climate has constantly been changing since the beginning of time.
 It will continue to change in the future.
 The temperature of the Earth has fluctuated (increased and decreased) over the last few hundred years.
-Since 1950, however, there has been a significant increase in global temperatures that is attributed largely to the increased levels of atmospheric carbon dioxide produced by the use of fossil fuels.
-This is commonly known as climate change.
+Since 1950, however, there has been a significant increase in global temperatures, mainly attributed to the increased levels of atmospheric carbon dioxide produced by fossil fuels, commonly known as climate change.

 Temperature records from the use of thermometers have shown an increase in the Earth’s temperature.
-Using the data scientists have recorded an increase in the average combined land and ocean surface temperature.
-An increase of 0.85°C since the end of the 19th Century.
+Using the data, scientists have recorded an increase in the average combined land and ocean surface temperature—0.85°C since the end of the 19th Century.

-The 20 warmest years on record have been in the past 22 years, with 2015-2018 making up the top four, the WMO says.
+The WMO says that the 20 warmest years on record have been in the past 22 years, with 2015-2018 making up the top four.

 If this trend continues, temperatures may rise by 3-5C by 2100.